 - Value-added graduation rate (30%).
 This is the difference between a school’s actual graduation rate and its expected rate, based on the economic and academic profile of the student body (measured by the percentage of attendees receiving Pell grants, which are given to low-income students; the average standardized test scores and high school GPAs of incoming freshmen; and the share of traditional, full-time students on campus).

 - Peer quality (10%).
 This is measured by the standardized test scores of entering freshman (5%), and the percentage of accepted students who enroll in that college, known as the “yield” rate (5%).

 - Financial troubles (15%).
 Financial difficulties can affect the quality of education, and a growing number of schools are facing funding challenges.
-Financial troubles are signaled by a school'shaving low bond ratings, being labeled by the U.S. Department of Education as having financial issues, or having layoffs in the past year.
+Financial troubles are signaled by a college having low bond ratings, being labeled by the U.S. Department of Education as having financial issues, or having layoffs in the past year.

 Affordability (1/3 of weighting), which was calculated using: